microsoft/mu_plus/.azurepipelines/templates/ReadMe.md

 ### pr-gate-build-job.yml

-This templates contains the jobs and most importantly the matrix of which packages and targets to run for Core CI.
+This template contains the jobs and most importantly the matrix of which packages and targets to run for Core CI.

 ### pr-gate-steps.yml